Eufy Security Review

 terrible.

-different settings.
+to try different settings.
 They advised to ONLY use the V2 base as the charger.
-I had already done these on
+I had already

-own, but I double checked everything just to confirm.
-This did not make a difference.
-My solution
+done these on my own, but I double checked everything just to confirm.
+This did not make a

 Overall Impressions

-had to lower the sensitivity to prevent excessive alerts—on the first day, it triggered over 700
+faces.
+I had to lower the sensitivity to prevent excessive alerts—on the first day, it triggered

-annoying.
+be annoying.
 Otherwise, it performs well.
-Each user’s setup will require some fine-tuning for the best
+Each user’s setup will require some fine-tuning for

 E340 Doorbell Review

-contains the doorbell, charging cord, access key, mounting bracket, and screws.
-Like the previous
+The box contains the doorbell, charging cord, access key, mounting bracket, and screws.
+Like the

-records motion-triggered videos that you can access on your phone.
-The new package camera is great
+installed, it records motion-triggered videos that you can access on your phone.
+The new package

-online shoppers, letting you check for deliveries or capture footage if a package is stolen.
+camera is great for online shoppers, letting you check for deliveries or capture footage if a

 Significant Improvements Over the S220 Doorbell